wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ### What is a Data Delay?

 A data delay is a noticeable latency between the time that a source collects a data value and the time that Wavefront receives that value.
-Data delays can occur anywhere in the data pipeline and can be:
+Data delays can occur anywhere in the data pipeline.
+Data delays can be:
 * Predictable - for example, when a source preprocesses or batches up the data values before sending them to Wavefront.
 * Unpredictable - for example, when an sudden network slowdown or outage interferes with the flow of data.